-While many ancient societies commonly used perfumes, it was the French that made it a luxury item.
-Known as the perfume capital of the world, the town of Grasse in the South of France has the ideal climate to grow essential flowers, including jasmine and lavender.
-These ingredients are used to create the absolute best perfumes the modern world has come to know and love.
-Discover the top five perfumeries in the South of France where you can get a firsthand look at how these marvelous scents are created.
+While many ancient societies used perfumes, it was the French that made them luxury items.
+Known as “the perfume capital of the world,” the town of Grasse in the South of France has the ideal climate for growing essential flowers like jasmine and lavender.
+These ingredients are used to create fine perfumes that the modern world has come to know and love.
+Discover the top five perfumeries in the South of France, where you can get a firsthand look at how these marvelous scents are created.

 Also located in Grasse is the Fragonard Perfumery.
-This historic factory has been around since 1782 and boasts unique scents from locally grown flowers.
-Some of the fan favorites include Fragonard, a jasmine and amber scent, and Belle Chérie, which features tangerine, vanilla and sandalwood.
-Take a guided tour of the factory for free to see the daily operations that go into making these treasured aromas.
-After your tour, browse the museum that features 3000 years of the history of perfume!
-You can also visit the showroom, where the perfumes are available for purchase at a discounted price.
-If you are planning to visit Grasse and the surrounding cities in the French Riviera for more than 30 days, check out our furnished apartments in Nice, which is about 30 minutes away from this must-see perfumery.
-Don’t forget to visit some (or all!) of the top 10 villages to visit in Provence.
+This historic factory has been around since 1782 and boasts unique scents from locally-grown flowers.
+Some of fan favorites include Fragonard, a jasmine and amber scent, and Belle Chérie, which features tangerine, vanilla, and sandalwood.
+Take a guided tour of the factory for free to see the daily operations that go into making these treasured scents.
+After your tour, browse the museum, which features 3000 years of the history of perfume.
+You can also visit the showroom where perfumes are available for purchase at a discounted price.
+If you are planning to visit Grasse and the surrounding cities in the French Riviera for more than 30 days, check out our furnished apartments in Nice, a city about 30 minutes away from this must-see perfumery.
+Don’t forget to visit some (or all!) of our top 10 villages to visit in Provence.

 4. Le Domaine de Manon

-Le Domaine de Manon, is a family owned and operated Grasse perfumery that grows flowers itself!
+Le Domaine de Manon, is a family-owned and operated Grasse perfumery, grows its flowers itself!
 It grows the Centifolia Rose and the Jasmine Grandiflora, two popular flowers used in perfumes.
-These flowers are picked during the height of the bloom and are sent to be used in Dior fragrances, one of the most popular global fragrance companies.
+These flowers are picked during their peak bloom and are shipped for use in Dior fragrances, one of the most popular global fragrance companies.
 Don’t miss your chance to see the harvesting of these beautiful flowers on your French Riviera trip!
-The roses bloom from early May to early June and the jasmines are in bloom from August to mid-October.
-Tours are only available on Tuesday mornings during the bloom of the flowers.
-While in Grasse, don’t miss the Jasmine Festival, being held from July 31 through August 2 of this year.
+The roses bloom from early May to early June, and the jasmine is in bloom from August to mid-October.
+Tours are only available on Tuesday mornings during the blooming season.
+While in Grasse, don’t miss the Jasmine Festival, which is being held from July 31 thru August 2 this year.
 A parade will be held in which thousands of these beautiful flowers will be thrown to onlookers and there will be an abundance of music and food for all.
 Discover the best 5 markets to visit while exploring the South of France.
-Consider staying in the area during the full harvest season in our furnished apartments in Cannes, South of France.
+Consider staying in the area for the full harvest season in our furnished apartments in Cannes, South of France.

 5. L’Occitane en Provence

-Located in Manosque, France is the L’Occitane en Provence factory.
-This world renowned perfumery has been making natural fragrances and oils since 1976.
-Some of its best-selling fragrances include Citrus Verbena Summer and Verbena Eau de Toilette.
-The factory offers free one-hour tours, which reveal the inner workings of their operations, including the integrity of their pure ingredients.
-Even though it has stores worldwide, you can’t pass up this once in a lifetime opportunity to view how the stunning aromas are created.
-Stay in this exciting area with one of our vacation rentals in the French Alps.
+The L’Occitane en Provence factory is located in Manosque, France.
+This world-renowned perfumery has been making natural fragrances and oils since 1976.
+Some of its bestselling fragrances include Citrus Verbena Summer and Verbena Eau de Toilette.
+The factory offers free one-hour tours that reveal the inner workings of their operations and the integrity of their pure ingredients.
+Even though it has stores worldwide, you can’t pass up this once-in-a-lifetime opportunity to see how the stunning scents are created.
+Stay in this exciting area in one of our vacation rentals in the French Alps.